microbit-foundation/micropython-microbit-v2-simulator/README.md

 It connects the iframe to a terminal and provides a simple interface for sensors.

-The following sections documents the messages send via postMessage.
+The following sections documents the messages supported via postMessage.

+## Messages sent to parent window from iframe

 <table>
-<caption>Messages sent to parent from iframe
 <thead>
 <tr>
 <th>Kind